KubaBBB/ABC-Algortihm/README.md

-# ABC-Algortihm
+# Bees-Algorithm
-Implementation of Artificial Bee Algorithm based on NP difficulty problem (problem of ex-change money from machine)
+Implementation of Bees-Algorithm based on NP difficulty problem (problem of ex-change money from machine)